-Planning a Disney World trip can be intimidating.
+Planning a trip to Disney World can be intimidating.
 This is especially true if you have never been before.
 Walt Disney World is such a big place.
 And there are so many options.
 It can be overwhelming just thinking about it.
 But never fear–I’m here to help!
-I can walk you through the planning so you can rest easy knowing your family will have a trip to remember.
-Here, I will give you the best resources for planning a Disney World trip.
+I will walk you through the planning so you can rest easy knowing your family will have a trip to remember.
+Here, I will share with you the best resources for planning a Disney World trip.
 This article will cover every aspect of your trip so you can make informed choices.
 These resources, along with my step-by-step guide and quick tips, will help you make every decision about your trip.
 For the secret to a great Disney World trip, click here.
 Now, let’s get planning!

 Overall Trip Planning

 If you are planning your first Disney World vacation, there is a lot to learn.
 The best place to start in this situation is by getting the latest version of the Unofficial Guide to Walt Disney World.
-This is, in my opinion, the most complete resource for planning your trip.
+This is, in my opinion, the most complete resource for overall trip planning.
 It covers everything from when to go to what order to visit the attractions.
 It also includes maps and descriptions of each hotel, restaurant, and ride on property.
 Additionally, the touring plans in the book will save you hours of waiting in line.
 You can get this book at Amazon.
 I used this book on my first several trips.
 It gave me a great base of knowledge and made me feel like an expert even on my first trip.
 The Unofficial Guide to Walt Disney World With Kids is also a great book by the same people.